-To review the basic mathematical concepts that will be tested in the GMAT Quantitative questions and for test-taking tips specific to the question types in the Quantitative section of the GMAT test, sample questions, and answer explanations, see The Official Guide for GMAT Review, 12th Edition, or The Official Guide for GMAT Quantitative Review, 2nd Edition; both are available for purchase at www.mba.com.
+To review the basic mathematical concepts that will be tested in the GMAT Quantitative questions, see the math review in chapter 3.
+For test-taking tips specific to the question types in the Quantitative section of the GMAT exam, sample questions, and answer explanations, see chapters 4 and 5.